Dark Green Boy’s Room - Final Reveal

 The Interior Design Scheme

 Because of the orientation of the room, we decided to embrace the dark and go with a strong colour on the walls, with bright accent colours to bring it to life and lots of texture for cosiness.
-The green wall colour was inspired by the lovely wallpaper from Wild Hearts Wonder.
-A locker cabinet would provide storage for toys.
+The green wall colour was inspired by the lovely wallpaper - it was from Wild Hearts Wonder which is sadly no longer in business but for other wallpaper ideas, take a look at my blog post about Little Greene’s Storybook papers - they’re perfect for kids’ rooms.

 Detailed Design board